-From the Emerald Isle to London to America and back again, Musement takes a look at twelve destinations to partake in some rollicking St. Patrick’s Day festivities.
+From the Emerald Isle to London to America and back again, Musement takes a look at 14 destinations known for their rollicking St. Patrick’s Day festivities.

 Shamrocks, Celtic folk music, a pint of Gat, a leprechaun hat and everything green!
 So, St. Patty’s Day shenanigans are upon us again.
 Here, in no particular order, are twelve destinations around the world where you can celebrate the patron saint of Ireland enjoy plenty of revelry in the process.

 2. New York

 Aside from the Emerald Isle itself, there’s no place like New York to celebrate St. Patrick’s Day!
 The city’s St. Patrick’s Day parade is the oldest and largest in America with more than 150,000 participants!
 Plus, with plenty of Irish pubs on seemingly every corner, the party never stops in the ‘city that never sleeps’.

 This age-old Irish coastal city delights the senses with its fresh sea air, colorful historic buildings, and the nearby majestic Blarney Castle.
 St. Patrick’s Day celebrations in this Irish gem will not disappoint thanks to the city’s three-day St. Patrick’s Day Festival.

 In London, St. Patrick’s Day is a jovial three-day event celebrating Irish culture and history.
 Each day, Trafalgar Square showcases Irish artists with performances from stars of the West End Musicals.
-The Irish Street Food Market takes place in Trafalgar Square East, and be sure to check out the Irish Film Festival.
+The Irish Street Food Market takes place in Trafalgar Square East, and be sure to check out the Irish Film Festival from March 13-15.

 5. Savannah, Georgia